cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 3:58PM INF Generated private validator file keyFile=/Users/b9lab/.simapp/config/priv_validator_key.json stateFile=/Users/b9lab/.simapp/data/priv_validator_state.json
 ```

-The command output lists all of the files, set to their initial state with their locations.
+The command output lists all of the files set to their initial state with their locations.

 Time to initialize the application.
 The initialization creates the genesis block and an initial chain state: